Responsible Office: Office of Cybersecurity

 - Must gain owner’s permission to access (e.g., read, write, modify, delete, copy, move) the owner’s files or electronic mail, regardless of whether the operating system allows this access to occur.

-- To protect and secure C-3 data, the user must adhere to the UTHSC Encryption standard.
+- To protect and secure data that needs Level 3 security, the user must adhere to the UTHSC Encryption standard.

 - If at any time a user receives an email or instant message that places the user and/or the user’s information at risk or leads the user to believe that a criminal act may be pending, the user should immediately report the matter to campus police or local authorities at (901) 448-4444 or email@example.com

-- Encrypt protected or C-3 data when sending such data, such as SSN or credit card information, either by using encrypted email or the UT Vault.
+- Encrypt protected data or data that needs level 3 security when sending such data, such as SSN or credit card information, either by using encrypted email or the UT Vault.

 - All personally owned devices used to store, process, or transmit university information or those are otherwise connected to University resources are subject to the regulations of acceptable use.